techgnosis/tanzu-gitops/README.md

-## Context re-do
-The goal is to use the Tanzu portfolio to create easy-to-use, low maintenance Kubernetes environments for developers.
+The goal of this repo is to use the Tanzu portfolio to create easy-to-use, low maintenance Kubernetes environments for developers.

-Using Tanzu Mission Control (TMC) and Tanzu Observability (TO) together make it easy to manage large numbers of clusters, so in this repo it is assumed that a cluster is given to each application in each environment.
-In this situation you need tools to make it easy to manage cluster access and you need tools to help maximize cluster utilization.

 TKGI:
 * Kubernetes cluster lifecycle platform
 * Allows individual cluster upgrades or all-at-once upgrades
+* Integration with your LDAP or SAML IdP for cluster authentication
 TMC:
-* Manage cluster access using `cluster-admin`, `admin`, and `edit` roles
+* Manage cluster access
-* Manage other policy
+* Manage admission and network policy
 * Use TO integration to monitor cluster metrics
 * Use Data Protection to backup clusters
 TO:
+* Sole source of metrics for platform teams and application teams
-* View meaningful application metrics and histograms
+* Show everything from IaaS to K8s to application metrics
 * Provide metrics for use in Canary deploy
 TBS:
 * Build secure OCI images without Docker